 Dr. Steven Bratman is credited with minting the term orthorexia.
 An American physician specialized in alternative medicine; Dr. Bratman is an avid defender of the importance of keeping a healthy diet in order to find the perfect health.

-Bratman experimented on himself the consequences people can suffer if they focus their life around a diet that is too strict or severe.
+Bratman experimented on himself the consequences people can suffer if they focus their life on a diet that is too strict or severe.
 After 25 years as a member of the Natural Foods Movement in the United States, he began a campaign against strict diets.
-"Most Americans would do well to improve your diet, no doubt about it.
-However, many people would benefit if they were not so strict with their eating habits”, explained Dr. Bratman, who, after following a very strict diet developed orthorexia nervosa, a harmful obsession with healthy eating.
+“Most Americans would do well to improve your diet, no doubt about it.
+However, many people would benefit if they were not so strict with their eating habits”, explained Dr. Bratman, who, after following a very strict diet developed Orthorexia Nervosa, a harmful obsession with healthy eating.
 He then coined the term in 1996 and published his book Health Food Junkies, a detailed explanation of his traumatic experience.

 Orthorexia is closely related to anorexia and bulimia, two eating disorders that affect large numbers of people in industrialized countries and is slowly spreading to large cities in the developing world.
-"When food becomes an obsession that affects everyday life, social relationships and personal happiness, we have to start thinking about the possibility of the existence of a pathological disease," said Dr. María José Zamora, of the Clinic for Psychological Counseling and Integral Development in Barcelona.
-"We cannot live to eat, we eat to live.”
+“When food becomes an obsession that affects everyday life, social relationships, and personal happiness, we have to start thinking about the possibility of the existence of a pathological disease,” said Dr. María José Zamora, of the Clinic for Psychological Counseling and Integral Development in Barcelona.
+“We cannot live to eat, we eat to live.”

 Sara Vila, a social worker with the Association Against Anorexia and Bulimia in Madrid, knows that these cases are not unusual: “When individuals believe they are emerging from anorexia or bulimia, they can go to the other extreme and eat only ‘healthy’ products.
 The worst part is that, for many, orthorexia is not a disease but only a more or less normal obsession that affects some people who are extremely health conscious.”

-Soledad R. works as manager in an organic product store in the heart of Madrid.
+Soledad R. works as a manager in an organic product store in the heart of Madrid.
 While watching her customers, she has realized that some are completely obsessed with this type of food.
-"On many occasions I've seen a girl who suffered from anorexia stay hours in the store looking for the right products.
+“On many occasions, I’ve seen a girl who suffered from anorexia stay hours in the store looking for the right products.
 She will eat, exclusively, the food she finds in this store.”